fsqizz/data-analytics-journey/README.md

 11 Nov 2025 - slight change to roadmap to start with data visualisation as starting point

-11 Nov 2025 - started on a Tableau course on Youtube by Data with Baraa; Tableau downloaded
+11 Nov 2025 - started on a Tableau course on Youtube by Data with Baraa;

 ## Resources used: